gayze-tracking/gayze-tracking.github.io/_pages/about.md

 ---

-Our <strong>fictional</strong> interdisciplinary research group crosses boundaries of machine learning and artificial intelligence, the public and private sector, individuals and society to search for how to create a better world for everyone, one program at a time.
+Our interdisciplinary research group crosses boundaries of machine learning and artificial intelligence, the public and private sector, individuals and society to search for how to create a better world for everyone, one program at a time.

-We believe that the use of ML and AI is critical in improving the lives of everyone in an unbiased, fair, and ethical manner.
+We believe that the use of ML and AI is critical in improving the lives of everyone in an unbiased, fair, transparent and ethical manner.

-Our work includes using the power of Deep Learning to explain the unexplainable; creating high-impact unbiased artificially intelligent tools with government, academic, and corporate partners; and adopting bleeding-edge technologies for social good.
+Our work includes using the power of Deep Learning to explain the unexplainable; creating high-impact, unbiased artificially intelligent tools with government, academic, and corporate partners; and adopting bleeding-edge technologies for social good.